How does one go about determining if their medical billing service is getting the job done? Here are some specific metrics and guidelines:

 Another reason that causes claims to be delayed is when they are submitted to the wrong managing company.
 Insurance companies will oftentimes have some of their services managed by a different company.
-Submitting the claim to the wrong department doesn’t mean that you won’t get paid, but it does mean that it will likely make the departmental rounds before the money is final sent out.
+Submitting the claim to the wrong department doesn’t mean that you won’t get paid, but it does mean that it will likely make the departmental rounds before the money is finally sent out.

 If your DRO is beyond 60 days, that’s a red flag!